 Tolls and Vignettes

 Don’t forget that in many European countries you need to pay a toll to drive on the motorways.
 This toll is usually paid at toll booths or with a vignette sticker which you place on your windscreen and a couple of countries require an electronic device to pay the toll.
-Read this to find out the requirements for each country.

 It’s easy to book online if you know when you are going to be travelling and it’s usually cheaper than booking the car when you arrive at the airport or train station.